ElizavetaGorelova/AnimalTradingCard/README.md

 * Foundations of CSS
 * Re-creating a webpage from a design prototype
 ## Quickstart
-* Download or Clone the Repository
+* Download or clone the repository
-* Open index.html in your browser
+* Open card.html in your browser